Owners of a property have the duty to keep their premises safe for anyone who has the right to be on or near it.

 - Dog bites or animal attacks: Dog bites can cause serious injuries, including disability and/or permanent disfigurement.
 Owners can be held liable for any injuries their animal causes, regardless of whether they knew it was dangerous or not.

 - Government buildings: Any injuries sustained on government property are more complex, and the requirements to prove liability are typically far stricter.

 - Swimming pools: Failure to provide lifeguard or security at a pool which can lead to someone drowning.

-- Amusement park: Amusement parks can be a source of premises liability claims if there is improper ride maintenance, lack of adequate employee training, etc.
+- Amusement park: Amusement parks can be a source of claims if there is improper ride maintenance, lack of adequate employee training, etc.

 The same goes for the structure.
 A structural defect could be something like a poorly designed balcony.

 Premises liability cases are urgent.
 This means it’s even more important to contact an attorney right away.